Frequently Asked Questions

 Most hormones are derived from either yam or soy.

-Using a Compounded Rx
+Questions about Using a Compounded Rx

 Unless otherwise directed by your practitioner, common application sites include rotating between: